Does car insurance cover repairs for your vehicle?

 There is a good chance your premium will rise anywhere from $2,551 to $3,863 for a first at-fault accident.
 It's worse if you have a second at-fault accident – that will boost your rates from $2,551 to $5,492.

 Like most of these repairs, the cost to repaint a car can vary depending on the damage.
 How much does it cost to repair a deep paint scratch?
 What about multiple scratches?
-A lot of damage to the paint may end up requiring a whole new paint job.
+A lot of damage to the paint may require a new paint job.

 Auto insurance claims for vandalism are covered by comprehensive insurance, subject to your deductible.
 If someone scratched your car and didn’t stick around to take responsibility, that’s considered vandalism.

-If the scratches happened, for example, as another car was backing out next to you and scraped your car, their liability would cover the damage.
-However, if you were the one backing out, your collision would kick in.
+For example, if the scratches happened as another car was backing out next to you and scraped your car, their liability would cover the damage.
+However, if you were the one backing out, your collision would cover the damage.

-Should you make a claim for paint scratches?
+Should I file an insurance claim for paint scratches?

 In most cases, if you have comprehensive coverage, fixing a cracked windshield should only cost a small deductible – and possibly nothing at all.
-However, you could be paying for new glass if you're uninsured, not carrying comprehensive coverage, or covered by a bargain basement policy that doesn't offer windshield replacement.
+However, you could be paying for the new glass if you don’t have a full coverage policy.

-How much does it cost to fix a cracked windshield?
+How much does insurance pay for a cracked windshield?

 A small crack can be repaired cheaply, even without insurance.
 However, windshield replacement can be pricey.